Azasakhe/Netflix/Use-library-exported-with-multiple-devices.md

 Now you can manage and play the Netflix exported items from all configured devices.

-### CASE 2 - Only a main device must manage the Kodi library of Netflix exported items, all devices can play from same library
+### OPTION 2 - Only a main device must manage the Kodi library of Netflix exported items, all devices can play from same library
 In this case _only_ the main device must manage the Kodi library (e.g. export, remove) netflix exported items, any other device must access to the library as "_read-only_" mode, so you should not modify the exported library items from the other devices.

 - Method to be used carefully, can causing problems explained below